 If you completed computer science coursework at another accredited college, and these credits did not convert to anything in the computer science catalog here (i.e. they show as CSC BKT credits in your CUNYfirst course history), you may request these credits be evaluated.
 Please complete the transfer credit evaluation.
 Include a copy of your transcript from the institution at which you completed the course, and either the course description (from that college's catalog) or syllabus.Submit these to 1N-215, or contact the department Chair.

-The College offers a Computer Technology program that focuses on general applications programming.
+The Computer Science offers a Computer Technology program that focuses on general applications programming.
+Students can choose either the programming sequence of information science sequence.
 Students seeking a Bachelor’s degree in Computer Science should consult the requirements for the BS in Computer Science or the BS in Computer Science/Mathematics.